dragonflyoss/d7y.io/docs/operations/integrations/container-runtime/containerd.md

 kubectl apply -f client-secret.yaml
 ```

+##### Create Dragonfly cluster based on helm charts {#harbor-create-dragonfly-cluster-based-on-helm-charts}

+Create helm charts configuration file `values.yaml`, configuration content is as follows:

+- To support preheating for harbor with self-signed certificates,
+  you need to change the `manager.config.job.preheat.tls` configuration,
+  `manager.config.job.preheat.tls.caCert` is a harbor self-signed certificate configuration file.
-Create helm charts configuration file charts-config.yaml, If you want to bypass TLS verification,
+  If you want to bypass TLS verification, please set `manager.config.job.preheat.tls.insecureSkipVerify` to `true`.

+- `client.config.proxy.registryMirror.addr` is the harbor service address and
+  configure self-signed certificate in `client.config.proxy.registryMirror.certs`.

+- To set the containerd container registry to harbor,
+  you need to change the `client.dfinit.config.containerRuntime.containerd.registries` configuration,
+  `yourdomain.com` is harbor registry host addr and `https://yourdomain.com` is the Harbor service address.
-set `client.dfinit.containerRuntime.containerd.registries.skipVerify` to `true`.
+  `skipVerify` set to `true` means to skip TLS verification.
-configuration content is as follows:

 ```yaml
 manager: